6 Signs You Belong at Rasmussen University

 4. You believe in personal growth

 Do you believe in yourself?
 Do you believe people have the capacity to grow, learn and accomplish their goals?
 Are you optimistic about the potential in your future?
-If so, you’d be right at home at Rasmussen College.
+If so, you’d be right at home at Rasmussen University.

 “The people that make up our faculty and staff have an undying desire to see people succeed,” Bertotto says.
 “That belief, that innate desire is a priority we look for when hiring, and you can see it in our instructors.
 They feel a great sense of satisfaction in seeing students succeed.”